When Are Companies Responsible For Brake Failure?

 Brake manufacturers are often large corporations with millions of dollars in annual revenue–if not more.
 These companies have many legal tools at their disposal to help fight against liability in injury or wrongful death claims.
 Their corporate insurance agents and legal teams can be intimidating and can try to convince accident victims to accept a settlement offer that is severely inadequate.
 An experienced product liability attorney at the Johnston Law Firm will have the knowledge and resources to stand up against these large companies in court and to identify when a settlement offer is insufficient.
 We will help you through every step of the legal process and ensure that you receive the maximum compensation that is available in your particular case.

-Call For A Free Consultation With A Portland Personal Injury Lawyer Today
+Call For A Free Consultation With A Portland Auto Accident Lawyer Today

 If you have been in an accident due to brake defects, you are likely dealing with serious injuries and are emotionally shaken up.
 While the last thing you may want to think about is a legal claim, it is critical to discuss your case with a brake defects attorney as soon as possible to begin seeking compensation for your injuries.
 Call the Johnston Law Firm at (503) 546-3167 today.